-Imagine giving a teen a car, a key and a fuel voucher when they want to learn how to drive a car.
-Without giving them any instruction on how to drive the car!
-This is the equivalent of the sex education system and why so many men and women continue to fail to complete the sexual act.
+In most cases, the above male and female "sexual malfunctions" are caused by a lack of relevant sex education knowledge.
+Imagine giving a teen a car, a key and a fuel voucher when they want to learn how to drive a car - without giving them any instruction on how to operate the vehicle?
+This is the equivalent of the sex education system and why so many men and women continue to fail to complete a mutually fulfilling sexual act.

-In this post, I’ll explain the sexual arousal scale, how erectile dysfunction (weak erections), premature ejaculation (ejaculating early) and being unable to reach orgasm are influenced by the sexual arousal scale, and what you need to do to balance your sexual focus so can become in charge of your body to enjoy sex.
+In this post, I’ll explain the sexual arousal scale, how erectile dysfunction (weak erections), premature ejaculation (ejaculating early) and being unable to reach orgasm are influenced by the sexual arousal scale, and what you need to do to balance your sexual focus so can become in charge of your body and enjoy a happy sex life.

 Understanding the Sexual Arousal Scale

 A functioning sexual union between a male and a female is determined by two factors:

 - How long it takes for her to finish orgasming

 - How long it takes for him to ejaculate